 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.

-As we said, admission to George Washington is moderately competitive.
 Even if George Washington is your dream school, and even if you’re in the 75th percentile, you’ll still want to make sure you apply to a wide variety of schools to ensure you’ll gain admission somewhere.

 OK, so you’ve decided to apply.
 We took a look at George Washington’s admissions requirements to help you get everything in order.

-George Washington Application Requirements
+George Washington 2020 Application Requirements: Class of 2024

 Here’s a full list of application requirements: